bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 2. Compute IK strategies for `land` using `robot.inverse_continuing(land, from)`.
 3. Build the annotated Cartesian pose sequence from `land`, `steps`, and `park`.
 4. For each landing IK strategy, try to plan the Cartesian suffix first.
-5. In the fast pass, stop suffix probing once `max_solutions_await` feasible suffixes have been collected.
+5. In the fast pass, probe landing strategies in deterministic batches and stop starting later batches once `max_solutions_await` feasible suffixes have been collected.
 6. Rank the feasible suffixes.
 7. Try onboarding RRT for the best few feasible suffixes.
 8. If no acceptable complete path is found, try remaining collected suffixes and then retry with an uncapped suffix set.